Chapter 6: The Roadmap

 1. Scope and Ambition: Students often resist narrowing their projects because it feels like giving up on interesting questions.
 How do you balance intellectual ambition with practical constraints?

-2. Theory-Data Fit: Have you ever tried to apply a theory that didn’t quite fit your data?
+2. Theory-Data Fit: Have you ever tried to apply a framework that didn’t quite fit your evidence?
 What happened?
 How did you recognize the mismatch?

 3. The Prospectus as Commitment: Committing to a specific project means saying no to other possibilities.
 What’s hard about that?
 What’s liberating?